-Chief exec Capito set to leave McLaren: reports
+Chief executive Capito set to leave McLaren: reports

-LONDON McLaren Racing chief executive Jost Capito is set to follow Ron Dennis out of the Formula One team, the BBC and Autosport.com reported on Monday.
+LONDON (Reuters) - McLaren Racing chief executive Jost Capito is set to follow Ron Dennis out of the Formula One team, the BBC and Autosport.com reported on Monday.

 McLaren did not comment on the reports and Capito was not immediately available.